michaldziuba03/code-samples/social-login/README.md

 ### Some universal rules
 Before we will discuss each social auth implementation, I want to talk about some universal rules that apply to any method:

-1. Email address is not reliable for existing account lookup.
+1. Email address is not reliable for existing account lookup - use social account's unique id instead.
 In my implementations I use emails only for linking new social provider to existing account OR creating new account.
 Why email address from social provider is not reliable?
 Because in some providers you can CHANGE email address and in some implementation I have seen, you will end up with new account in that case :)

 2. Email address from social provider must be verified.
 It's very important if you want to link new social provider to existing account.
 Why?
 Because some bad actor can find out that specific email is registered in your application and create new account with that email for example on Google.
 Bad actor doesn't have access to that email but control Google account with that email.
 He can use that unverified Google account to get access to legitimate account from your application.

+3. Some providers actually may not return email address.
+In some providers user can register with phone number - keep that fact in mind.
+Some possible solutions:
+- simply deny social accounts without email address
+- prompt user to provide manually email address
+- save that phone number as email in your database (you may add additional flag like `hasEmail: false` or something like that).

 ### First method - user can login with ONLY one provider
 The first method is fairly simple.
 User can use only one authentication method for specific email.
-That means you cannot link your Google account if you registered with email and password method (let's call it `local` provider/strategy) previously .
+That means you cannot link your Google account if you registered with email and password method previously.

 #### Relational databases
 ![image](https://user-images.githubusercontent.com/43048524/219104514-2b36ebce-b303-4026-b858-1119d5f62919.png)